 - Enter the host using encrypted communication.

-- To add additional hosts that use the certificate, click Add Hosts.
+- To add more hosts that use the same certificate, click Add Hosts.

 Labels and Annotations